Traditional and Online Criminal Justice Associate Degrees

 - Associate of Applied Science in Criminal Justice

 Online Associate Degree in Criminal Justice: Program Overview

-Although an associate degree in criminal justice does touch on the psychology of criminals, as a field of study it is far more focused on the structure of the law and its practical applications.
-The criminal justice degree seeks to answer questions such as: do we send drug offenders to prison or rehab; what constitutes torture; what are the rights of the accused; and what are the rights of the victim?
+Both online and traditional associate degrees in criminal justice focus on the structure of the law and its practical applications.
+In your criminal justice associate program, you’ll learn about questions such as: do we send drug offenders to prison or rehab; what constitutes torture; what are the rights of the accused; and what are the rights of the victim?

-- Criminal Investigations, focused on what we traditionally view as “detective work,” helps students become adept at analyzing crimes such as rapes, murder, assault, and fraud.
+- Criminal Investigations focus on what we traditionally view as “detective work,” and helps students become adept at analyzing crimes such as rapes, murder, assault, and fraud.